Ramskoeldia: Taxonomy

-Two species of Ramskoeldia have been described: Ramskoeldia platyacantha and Ramskoeldia consimilis.
+Two species of Ramskoeldia have been described, R. platyacantha and R.? consimilis, but the taxonomic placement of latter species within this genus has been consistently questioned by subsequent studies.
 The endites of R. platyacantha are stout and their length does not exceed the height of the podomere to which they attach.
 The shaft podomeres 2 and 3 of R. platyacantha also bore prominent endites resembling those of distal articulated podomeres.
 Conversely, in R. consimilis, the endites of the distal articulated region are slender and most of them have a length that exceeds the height of podomere to which they attach.
 The shaft of R. consimilis has only a simple endite on podomere 3.
-The frontal appendages of R. consimilis had been previously misidentified as Anomalocaris saron owing to their similar overall appearance.
+The frontal appendages of R. consimilis had been previously misidentified as Houcaris saron owing to their similar overall appearance.

 Due to the numerous shared characters with Amplectobelua (e.g. larger endites of podomere 8; irregular oral cone; presence of GLSs), the discovery of Ramskoeldia questioned the amplectobeluid affinity of Lyrarapax, a presumed amplectobeliud genus which lacking characters noted above.
 Ramskoeldia classified under Amplectobeluidae based on the diagnosis by Cong et al. 2018, while further phylogenetic analysis either suggest it to be a member of Amplectobeluidae (alongside Amplectobelua, Lyrarapax, and Laminacaris) or a relatively basal radiodont.